-Regarding this Fulbright scholarship program in particular, I want to obtain a master ’s degree of English language and literature in the United States not only because it is an English speaking country but also because it has an excellent reputation for quality of education.
+Regarding this Fulbright scholarship program, in particular, I want to obtain a master’s degree in English language and literature in the United States not only because it is an English-speaking country but also because it has an excellent reputation for the quality of education.
 As an Indonesian, I believe that studying English in the United States can help me acquire greater fluency in the English language, which, in turn, will help my future students.
 When I come back to Indonesia after successfully completing my study, I will have a better understanding of English as both a field of study and a communicative tool.
 In addition, I will understand the cultural values of daily life in the United States.
 These values, then, can be shared with my students in the college in order to help them better understand the importance of cross-cultural understanding.